trentlarson/endorser-mobile/README.md

 - Android
   - In the android/app folder, put pc-api-....json and google-comm-endo-upload-key.keystore
+- iOS
+  - In Xcode, add the developer account under Preferences.
+(Maybe import the project.)
 - Configure Apple signing.
   - To renew certificate: https://developer.apple.com/account/resources/certificates/list
     ... and make one for Apple Distribution